Hejab: A Right, Not a Duty

 “To be “known” is an indication that others were not veiled” (Zahedi, pg2).
 I agree with Ms. Zahedi that the word known means that other were not veiled, and that it become easier for people to recognize the prophet’s wives.
-I think the Covering themselves with an outer garment (jilbab) is to protect these women from sexual harassments.
-The second Verse is in Surah (part) 24:31 “refers to general rule of modesty” (zahedi, 3).
+I think that the covering of their bodies with an outer garment (jilbab) was primarily to protect these women from sexual harassment.
+The second Verse in Surah (part) 24:31 “refers to general rule of modesty” (zahedi, 3).

 And say to the believing women

 That they should lower their gaze and guard their modesty:

 That they should not display their beauty and ornaments except what (must ordinary) appears